The Trek Bloggers

 Sprinkles is a 2012 AT thru hiker, a Smoky Mountain 900-miler, and a thru hiker of both the Benton MacKaye Trail and the Long Trail.
 She is currently a backpacking guide in the Great Smoky Mountains for a local outfitter and is constantly dreaming of getting out on her next long-distance hike.
 You can learn more about Sprinkles from her Instagram and Facebook pages, as well as her personal blog!

-ER nurse.
-Asheville, NC based.
+Traveling ER nurse.
+Franklin, NC based.
 Former teacher turned nomad.
 Appalachian Trail thru-hike-attempt-turned-long-ass-section hiker.
+Obsessive waterfall chaser.
 Lover and trainer of dogs.
-Out There Podcast ambassador.
 Next long hike: Colorado Trail, and finally finishing the AT

 Aussie girl, flying 9000 miles so I can walk 2000 more.